yasamarium/cloudgame-manager-gateway/README.md

-# cloudgame-manager-gateway
+# Cloud Gaming API Gateway (`cloudgame-manager-gateway`)

-Cloud Gaming API Gateway, Signaling, and Stream Dispatcher (5h Auto-Restart)
+Unified API Gateway and signaling hub for the Cloud Gaming ecosystem running on a 5-hour auto-restart GitHub Actions workflow.